mdupli/wtrack/README.md

 position noise; an exact repeat is a data artifact.

-Same balance principle as duplicate timestamps, transposed: there, position varied within a run sharing one timestamp, so the balance metric was distance; here, time varies within a run sharing one position, so the balance metric is time.
-Rather than arbitrarily keeping the run's first (earliest) point, keeps whichever *one* point minimizes the difference between the time gap immediately before it (from the nearest already-kept point) and the time gap immediately after it (to the next distinct-position point) — letting the resulting wider gap be handled by the ordinary gap/true-gap machinery instead of producing a fake zero-velocity segment.
+Same balance principle as duplicate timestamps, transposed: there, position varied within a run sharing one timestamp, so distance was the free variable and speed got balanced by choosing *where* to put the shared time; here, time varies within a run sharing one position, so distance is fixed instead (every candidate shares the same position) — but the thing actually worth balancing is still **speed**, not raw time.
+An earlier version balanced time directly (`|dtBefore - dtAfter|`), which turns out to have the same flaw the timestamp cleanup's own earlier version did, just with distance and time swapped: a synthetic case with `distBefore=10m`, `distAfter=20m` (points 10m apart before the stutter, 20m apart after) showed time-balancing picking the timestamp splitting the interval exactly in half, which implies a flat speed *doubling* across it (5 m/s to 10 m/s) — because equal time over unequal distances is unequal speed, not equal.
+Speed-balancing instead picks whichever timestamp minimizes the difference between the speed implied immediately before it and the speed implied immediately after — letting the resulting wider gap be handled by the ordinary gap/true-gap machinery instead of producing a fake zero-velocity segment.

 This runs **automatically, silently**, immediately after a fresh file load.
 "Restore original track" deliberately does **not** re-run it — that